 This neighborhood doesn’t just put on a light display, they put it on for charity.
 Asking for cash donations, the total goes to buy toys for Toys for Tots.

-Where: Off of Hwy 491 in Rock Hill.
-Type in Keswick Ln to get you there.
+Where: Off of Hollis Lakes Road off Ebenezer and Highway 901.
+Type in Keswick Ln to the GPS to get you there.

 Ice Skating in Rock Hill: